 Born in 1882 in Reading, Pennsylvania, Allen Wolfskill was a machinist by trade until he suffered an untimely accident at the Reading Railroad... yes, the same one in the game Monopoly.
 The March 20, 1904 issue of "The Reading Eagle" reported, "He lost his limbs on the Reading Road near the Poplar Neck bridge 3 years ago last November.
 He fell under the caboose.
 He picked himself up and tied up the wounds the best he could with his handkerchief.
 Then he called for a farmer who was working in a field near by.
 This man brought him to St. Joseph's Hospital in a spring wagon.
 Both legs had to be amputated - the left 11 inches below the knee and the right 7 inches below.
 He displayed great fortitude at the hospital and wanted the physicians to amputate the legs without administering ether.
 This was impossible, however.
 After the operation he sat up in bed and in 5 days was wheeling about in an invalid chair.
 He left the hospital after being there but 4 weeks.
 The day he secured his artificial limbs he walked from the factory to Philadelphia Terminal and from the Franklin St. depot to his home."
 Following his accident, Allen briefly operated a cigar store and pool room before taking up a job with the Philadelphia firm who made his artificial limbs.
 He gave demonstrations on both a bicycle and on roller skates at the 1904 St. Louis Exposition and worked as a travelling salesman for the firm before opening his own thriving business manufacturing artificial limbs.
 By all accounts a very adept 'fancy' figure skater, he regularly drew crowds of astonished admirers in the early twentieth century at Sweeny's Dam and other popular Reading skating ponds.
 He married twice, had two children and passed away in 1965.

-Hailing from London, England, Harry Whitton lost a leg at the age of eight by what was termed in the fifties as infantile paralysis or polio.
-He learned to skate with an artificial leg during the height of World War II in 1942 and in 1951, had his other leg amputated below the knee.
-Incredibly, just one year later he started skating again regularly at Queen's Ice Club, Queensway with two artificial limbs.
+Hailing from London, England, Harry Whitton lost a leg at the age of eight due to what was termed in the fifties as infantile paralysis or polio.
+He learned to skate with one artificial leg just before World War II broke out.
+In 1948, an ulcer necessitated the amputation of his other leg at the knee.
+Within a year, he was on the ice at Queen's Ice Club with two prosthetic limbs fashioned out of straps and metal, practicing dances with his instructor Ivy Gale.
 In his book "This Skating Age", sportswriter Howard Bass raved, "Quite the most remarkable, almost incredible case of surmounting physical handicaps to skate is that of a Londoner, Harry Whitton, who has actually passed a preliminary ice dance test without any feet!
 Yes, this is literally true.
 After having below-knee amputations in each leg, Harry miraculously perservered with two artificial limbs and, for this, will forever retain my unceasing admiration."
 Harry skated well into his fifties and also skied every winter at resorts in Switzerland in Norway.
 Asked by Bass if he was ever daunted, Whitton replied wryly, "Frightened?
 Why should I be?
 I have less to worry about than [others].
 If I fall, I have no ankles to break."